 What really sets the Yaris apart are the experience enhancers.
 These subtle additions go miles in making you feel like you're sitting in a car from a segment above.
 Noise insulating glass that cuts the outside world off impeccably.
 Just have a conversation with the window open and whirr it shut to see the difference.
 Or there's the roof-mounted AC that helps cool the cabin more effectively (more details on that in the technology section).
 There aren't any soft-touch plastics but there is a stitch pattern on the dashboard to make it look richer.

 Even the analogue-digital split instrument cluster looks futuristic.
 It gets a 4.2 inch MID with detailed information like two tripmeters, outside temperature display, a digital fuel gauge and speedometer, distance-to-empty, average speed and fuel consumption.
 Like in the Innova Crysta and Fortuner, here too we see the Eco wallet that monitors how efficiently you're driving.
 Backseat occupants are treated with a rear manual sunshade, two 12V power sockets and individual reading lamps.

 Seat comfort and support is impressive.
-There's adequate under thigh and back support, and the backrest angle is comfortable for both slim and overweight occupants.
+With a seat base length of 435mm, the underthigh support isn’t segment-leading but it is adequate.
+The backrest angle is comfortable for both slim and overweight occupants too.
 Also, the front and rear seats have a little side bolstering for lateral support.